 When people get diagnosed with h pylori by a doctor, typically medical intervention is what is called the triple pack.
 That includes two strong antibiotics and an acid reducer such as Prilosec.

-I had to look to natural alternatives to heal the h pylori.
+I had to look for natural alternatives to heal the h pylori

 Fresh cabbage juice